tdayris/fair_gatk_mutect2/README.md

 Do not use.
 Active dev.

-Snakemake workflow used to call peaks with Macs2 and annotate them with Homer.
+Snakemake workflow used to call variants with GATK-Mutect2

 ## Usage